pingcap/mysql-tester/README.md

 ./mysql-tester example1 example2   example3 # seperate different tests with one or more spaces
 ```

+For more details about how to run and write test cases, see the [Wiki](https://github.com/pingcap/mysql-tester/wiki) page.

 ## Contributing

 Contributions are welcomed and greatly appreciated.
 You can help by: